-CLIMATE-RELATED TRANSITION RISK SOCIAL RISK PHYSICAL & ENVIRONMENTAL RISK Analyzes consumption and plans Analyzes safety for building Analyzes extreme weather and applies for reduction at each asset occupants.
-All properties provide preventative maintenance measures at security guards with key card access each property into the elevators or stairwells.
+Analyzes safety for building occupants.
+All properties provide security guards with key card access into the elevators or stairwells.

 Based on our annual assessment of each property, CWP's management team evaluates priority measures to include in the budget for the following year to ensure safety is continuously maintained.
-Through this plan the property management team can coordinate efforts to ensure safety and efficiency are front and center in priority.
+Through this plan, the property management team can coordinate efforts to ensure safety and efficiency are front and center in priority.